reflectoring/reflectoring.github.io/content/blog/2022/2022-08-03-feature-flags-in-nodejs-react-client-with-launchdarkly.md

 Now we will define “John Doe” as name in LaunchDarkly feature flag variation.
 Once that is saved, our UI will hide this button.
 In a real production implementation, this name will be fetched from the logged-in session of the user and matched in Launchdarkly with its ID or username.

-## Sorting of Data using Flags
+## Sorting Data using a Boolean Feature Flags

 Next we will try to sort our content in the UI using our feature flags.

-Since our  users are added with some date stamp, we can easily sort our data naturally or based upon the time when that particular user is added in our system.
+Let's imagine we have a list of users, each with a timestamp.
+We can sort the users naturally or based upon that timestamp.
 We will create a feature flag variation in LaunchDarkly UI with a boolean type and try to use it in our code.

 {{% image alt="Boolean Feature Flag LaunchDarkly" src="images/posts/nodejs-frontend-launchdarkly/User_List_Sorting.png" %}}